popkinj/maptiler-js/README.md

 ```
 Think of extent as the *left*, *bottom*, *right* and *top* sides of a box.

 An object is returned representing an array of all tiles making up the extent at that particular zoom level.
-The extent arrays can be used to clip from the source dataset.
+The extent arrays can be used to clip the source dataset.
 The tms/google arrays are how you save the file within the directory structure...
 And how the files are located by most mapping frameworks.
 ```javascript
 [0:
   extent3857: [19714638.33531266, -4588667.6820157, 19724422.274933163, -4578883.742395198],